WhitetailAni/Spartan/README.md

 # Spartan now supports localization!
 Please contribute to localizing it!

 # Spartan
 tvOS file browser built in SwiftUI.
-Supports tvOS 13.0+
+Supports tvOS 13.0+.
+Will not work in a simulator.

 Note that tvOS 13.x has a different user experience than 14.0+ due to SwiftUI limitations - it is still capable of everything, though.